aravind2k/Creditcard-fraud-detection-using-machine-learning/README.md

 First download Creditcard_Approval.iypnb file, then download credit-approval_csv - pandas dataset file.
 Open the Creditcard-Approval.iypnb file using juypter notebook.
 Change the file location of the dataset file in the code.
-After completing these steps,the code will work properly.
+After completing these steps,then the code will work.